 Shed members Gerry Quinn (ex RN oceanographer) and Bill Little retired offshore worker have offered to build the replicas for the boys to finish off and fit out.

-Bill is building a prototype to establish the buoyancy and stability characteristics in his home workshop since the Men’s shed is closed due to lockdown.
+Bill built a prototype to establish the buoyancy and stability characteristics in his home workshop when the Men’s shed was closed due to lockdown.

 We have been lucky enough to be offered the most amazing wood to use for the Erebus Project.
 This beautiful block of Elm is almost 200 years old and will become our modelled Ships Erebus and Terror.

 It is hard to find elm these days.
 Loved by traditional boat builders, it is a rare and sought after resource.
 By the end of the 1970s in the UK, over 90% had been lost to Dutch Elm Disease.

 This stunning two tonne elm block comes from a tree that grew on the banks of the river Deveron at Muiresk a few miles from our Turriff shed.
 It was kindly donated to the venture by Peter Kenyon of Muiresk.
 A careful count of her rings shows her to be at least 192 years old.
 As the Ross expedition left Chatham Kent for her adventure around the Antarctica in 1838 this young tree was no more than ten years old.
 The same age as Harry is now.